 Work experience programme

-Wilkin Chapman has no formal vac scheme but does offer offer a two-day work experience programme for university and college students, the application for which is made and assessed in a similar way to the training contract application.
-Around 30 placements are offered each year – in Grimsby spots are open only to sixth-form pupils, while in other offices the program is limited to university students.
+Wilkin Chapman has no formal vac scheme, but does offer a two-day work experience programme for university and college students, the application for which is made and assessed in a similar way to the training contract application.
+Around 30 placements are offered each year – in Grimsby, spots are open to sixth-form pupils; while in other offices, the programme is limited to university students.
 Applicants don't necessarily need to be second-year students or to be studying law.

 Those who get good feedback during the programme are subsequently encouraged to apply for a training contract as there's “a good chance that they'd make it through to the interview.”
 However, doing a good couple of days work experience at the firm isn't essential to making the cut.

 The 20ish lucky applicants who make it through to the interview stage gather at the firm's office in Lincoln.
 Interviewees are split into two groups – for morning and afternoon interviews respectively – but the whole crop assembles for a group presentation and lunch with partners and staff in the middle of the day.
 Alongside the main interviews with partners and HR, candidates complete a case study exercise that they are quizzed on, as well as verbal and numerical reasoning tests.
 A less formal stage of the process gives interviewees a chance to chat with current trainees and NQs, in order to get to know the firm better.